RudeusTempest/Project_DYY/Frontend/README.md

 ## Common Gotchas (Beginner Notes)

-- CORS/API errors: If the backend isn’t running at `http://localhost:8000`, the app will fall back to `mockData`.
-That’s expected for development—start the backend to see live data.
+- CORS/API errors: If the backend isn’t running at `http://localhost:8000`, you’ll see an error.
+Switch to mock data in Settings if you want to keep browsing the sample devices.
 - Date format: `"last updated at"` may be a string or `{ $date }`; formatting is handled in components.
 - Search scope: The filter checks hostname and every interface’s `ip_address` case-insensitively.
 - Unauthorized devices: The UI treats `hostname === "Hostname not found"` as “Unauthorized.”